 Despite the wide variety of models, a GNN layer is characterized by the following three computational steps: 1) First, \textit{neighborhood aggregation} is a differentiable function responsible for generating a representation for a node's neighborhood:

 where $\mathcal{N}_u$ is the neighborhood of node $u$.
-Although $\mathcal{N}_u$ can be defined in many ways, in most GNN architectures~\citep{scarselli_gnn, kipf_gcn}, it corresponds to the nodes that are adjacent to the examined node (i.e., the $1$-hop neighborhood).
-The choice of the aggregation function yields very different architectures and can be classified into two categories, the convolutional and the message passing models, as discussed in Box~\ref{box:gnns_variants}.
-2) Second, \textit{node representation} is a differentiable function that learns node representations by combining the current state of the nodes with the aggregated representation of their neighborhoods:
+Although $\mathcal{N}_u$ can be defined in many ways, in most GNN architectures~\cite{scarselli_gnn, kipf_gcn}, it corresponds to the nodes that are adjacent to the examined node (i.e., the $1$-hop neighborhood).
+The choice of the aggregation function can output very different architectures and can be classified into two main categories, the convolutional and the message-passing models, as discussed in Box~S\ref{box:gnns_variants}.
+2) Second, \textit{node update} is a differentiable function that learns node representations by combining the current state of the nodes with the aggregated representation of their neighborhoods:

 3) Finally, \textit{representation transformation} denotes the application of a parametric or non-parametric function that transforms the learned node representations into final embeddings that correspond to the target prediction labels as: